Skip to content

 Legitimacy cannot be derived from power itself; having power does not equal having justification.
 It requires an external standard by which to evaluate the exercise of power.
 The Tao of Lucidity’s standard is lucidity (E1): does the exercise of power promote agents’ movement toward lucidity?
 If so, it is legitimate; if it produces obscuration, it is illegitimate (EP2), even if it commands coercive force.

-The Tao of Lucidity’s position: legitimacy is grounded in lucidity-alignment, deeper than consent (because consent can be manipulated), more stable than fear (because fear eventually disintegrates), and more cautious than the general will (because it acknowledges that the collective, too, can be obscured).
+Legitimacy is therefore grounded in lucidity-alignment: deeper than consent, because consent can be manufactured; more stable than fear, because fear eventually disintegrates; and more cautious than the general will, because it remembers that the collective, too, can be obscured.

-Note (operational meaning of “aligned with lucidity”): P15 evaluates power by whether it promotes or degrades the governed agents’ capacity for lucidity (D5), the criterion here is the governed agents’ lucidity, not the governing class’s self-assessed lucidity.
+Note (operational meaning of “aligned with lucidity”): P15 evaluates power by whether it promotes or degrades the governed agents’ capacity for lucidity (D5).
+The criterion is the governed agents’ own lucidity.
 Operationally, “aligned with lucidity” means: does the exercise of power preserve and expand the cognitive, attentional, and contemplative space of those subject to it?
 This is measurable in negative terms (censorship, surveillance, and forced ignorance clearly degrade lucidity-conditions) even when positive measurement (“how lucid is this society?”) remains elusive.
 The criterion is asymmetric by design: it is easier to identify obscuration than to quantify lucidity.

 Proposition (P16) P16 (from P13, P15, D11, E1)